-- o physical abuse
+- physical abuse

-- o sexual abuse
+- sexual abuse

-- o emotional abuse
+- emotional abuse

 - neglect

 Staff must familiarise themselves with our safeguarding policy and procedures and the Prevent initiative, and ensure they are aware of the processes to follow if they have concerns about a child.

 The duty to safeguard pupils includes the duty to report concerns about a pupil to the school's Designated Senior Person (DSL) for Child Protection.